rpardini/docker-registry-proxy/README.md

 - Env `AUTH_REGISTRIES`: space separated list of `hostname:username:password` authentication info.
   - `hostname`s listed here should be listed in the REGISTRIES environment as well, so they can be intercepted.
 - Env `AUTH_REGISTRIES_DELIMITER` to change the separator between authentication info.
 By default, a space: "` `".
 If you use keys that contain spaces (as with Google Cloud Registry), you should update this variable, e.g. setting it to `AUTH_REGISTRIES_DELIMITER=";;;"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:user1:pass1;;;registry2.com:user2:pass2`.
 - Env `AUTH_REGISTRY_DELIMITER` to change the separator between authentication info *parts*.
 By default, a colon: "`:`".
-If you use keys that contain single colons, you should update this variable, e.g. setting it to `AUTH_REGISTRIES_DELIMITER=":::"`.
+If you use keys that contain single colons, you should update this variable, e.g. setting it to `AUTH_REGISTRY_DELIMITER=":::"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:::user1:::pass1 registry2.com:::user2:::pass2`.
 - Env `PROXY_REQUEST_BUFFERING`: If push is allowed, buffering requests can cause issues on slow upstreams.
 If you have trouble pushing, set this to `false` first, then fix remaining timeouts.
 Default is `true` to not change default behavior.
 - Timeouts ENVS - all of them can pe specified to control different timeouts, and if not set, the defaults will be the ones from `Dockerfile`.
 The directives will be added into `http` block.:
   - SEND_TIMEOUT : see [send_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#send_timeout)